alteryx/ayx-developer-sdk/docs/references/platform-sdk.md

 available tools, you might find that you perform a specific action or task that could be better served by creating a custom tool or plugin.
-You can distribute custom tools within your organization and environment and still leverage the speed and flexibility of Designer and Gallery.
+You can distribute custom tools within your organization and environment and still leverage the speed and flexibility of Designer and Server.

 A custom tool or plugin consists of 2 components: